AdityaGupta-debug/MiniProject-Agglomerative-Hierarchical-Clustering-on-the-Country-Clustering-Dataset/README.md

 # 🌍 Agglomerative Hierarchical Clustering on Country Data

 This project demonstrates how to apply **Agglomerative Hierarchical Clustering** to group countries based on their socio-economic indicators using the [Country Clustering Dataset](https://www.kaggle.com/rohan0301/unsupervised-learning-on-country-data).
-The goal is to uncover hidden patterns and clusters among countries using unsupervised learning and visualize them in 2D space.
+The goal is to uncover hidden patterns and clusters among countries using unsupervised learning and visualize them in the 2D space.

 ---